 In this section of our website you’ll find the basic information you need:

 - Why joining Barth Syndrome UK is important for your family

 - How to diagnose Barth syndrome, incidence rates and how it is passed on

 Getting a diagnosis – good thing or bad thing?

 Getting a diagnosis of Barth syndrome can be both a good and bad thing.
-No parent would ever choose to have to cope with such a rare and serious condition.
-Your experience of being a parent will undoubtedly have to change.
+No-one would ever choose to have to cope with such a rare and serious condition.
 However, you now know what you’re fighting and this is the first step in getting as many tools as you need to win that fight.
 Also, you’re no longer alone.
 You have a whole group of positive, expert and friendly families and medical professionals who really understand what you’re dealing with and who are here to help you.

 During the initial shock of diagnosis, many parents feel like there is one huge, unspoken and terrifying question: What kind of future, if any, can I expect for my child?
 Will my child survive?

 Within our group, we know of men in their late fifties with Barth syndrome and many of our adults have gone on to have children of their own.
 A French study of 22 patients in 2013 found that the survival rate for patients born after 2000 was 70%, whereas it was only 20% for those born before 2000.